clavia96/Scripting_class/README.md

 +  Edit the RunLTR.sh and input the parameters as stated above.
 +  Submit to the queue.

-All parameters must be correctly placed for script to work!!
+All parameters must be correctly placed for script to work!!.
+Also, names on fasta file shouldn't be more than 10 characters long as that will lead to no result output!!

 NB : We STRONGLY advise you submit to the queue as genome files maybe too large to run directly on the node!!